Who Is A Cyber Criminal?

 When you hear the word hacker, a person with bad intentions usually comes to mind.
 But actually, not all hackers are bad people, it depends on their intentions.
 Hackers are computer programmers with expert computation knowledge who use their expertise to overcome computer-related problems by non-standard means.

 Hackers are innovative computer experts who know how to use their technical computational skills to break into a computer system.
-The expertise of a hacker may be required for abroad array of reasons, ranging from infiltrating a network to steal important data or to help companies identify defects and vulnerabilities in their IT infrastructure.
+The expertise of a hacker may be required for abroad array of reasons, ranging from infiltrating a network to stealing important data or helping companies identify defects and vulnerabilities in their IT infrastructure.
 A hacker on their own is just a computer expert who can use their skills to achieve specific goals.
 However, a hacker can become a cybercriminal based on the intention of their goals.
 If a hacker uses their computer skills to gain unauthorised access to a computer system, network or database for illicit gains, the hacker can be identified as a cybercriminal.

 Not all hackers are cybercriminals and not all cybercriminals are hackers.
 This is because you don’t need to have computing expertise to use Twitter or Instagram to harass people.
 Since harassment on the internet comes under cybercrimes, not all cybercriminals have to know how to hack into computer systems to be identified as one.